isomerpages/moe-horizonpri/_our-horizon/School Information/School Rules.md

 description: ""
 third_nav_title: School Information
 ---
 ### **School Rules**
 #### **General Rules**
 1\.
-Students who are Singapore citizens must sing the National Anthem and take the Pledge with the right fist over their heart.<br>
+Students who are Singapore Citizens must sing the National Anthem and take the pledge.
+Students will take the Pledge with the right fist over the heart.<br>
 2\.
-Students must wear the prescribed school uniform and modification to the uniform is not allowed.<br>
+Students are to wear the prescribed school uniform and modification to the uniform is not allowed.<br>
 3\.
 Students must respect property belonging to the school and others.<br>
 4\.
 Students must be punctual for school and all school activities.<br>
 5\.
 Daily attendance is compulsory.
 Disciplinary action will be taken against cases of truancy.<br>